Table of Contents

-The reproducibility of the apathogenic pathogens in the vaccinated person leads to a pronounced immune reaction with the formation of a long-lasting immunity.
-The prerequisite is a functioning immune system, since otherwise unbridled proliferation of the pathogen with the formation of possible vaccination complications can occur.
+The reproducibility of the apathogenic pathogens in the vaccinated person leads to a pronounced immune reaction with the formation of long-lasting immunity.
+The prerequisite is a functioning immune system since the otherwise unbridled proliferation of the pathogen with the formation of possible vaccination complications can occur.
 Therefore, live vaccination should not be performed on:

-For HIV there is a vaccination recommendation for live vaccination, as long as there is no immunosuppression, measured on the CD4+ cell count (see the website of the Robert-Koch-Institute).
+For human immunodeficiency virus (HIV) there is a vaccination recommendation for live vaccination, as long as there is no immunosuppression, measured on the cluster of differentiation 4 (CD4+) cell count (see the website of the Robert-Koch-Institute).

 Passive immunization involves the administration of immunoglobulins to rapidly build up a sufficiently high humoral immunity.
-Unlike in the case of active immunization, no immunological reaction and no permanent immunity is generated on the part of the vaccine.
-Rather, the passive immunization will serve as a prophylaxis against an infection after carried out pathogen exposure (postexpositionsprophylaxis / PEP), whereby, if possible, a simultaneous vaccination with simultaneous active immunization (for example tetanus prophylaxis in unvaccinated injured persons) should be carried out.
+Unlike in the case of active immunization, no immunological reaction and no permanent immunity are generated on the part of the vaccine.
+Rather, the passive immunization will serve as prophylaxis against infection after pathogen exposure (post-exposure prophylaxis (PEP)), whereby, if possible, a simultaneous vaccination with simultaneous active immunization (for example tetanus prophylaxis in unvaccinated injured persons) should be carried out.

 Used antibodies are from human (homologous antibodies) or animal (heterologous antibodies) donors:

 - Homologous immunoglobulin preparations mainly contain IgG.
-According to their production, standard immunoglobulins (from a pool of different donors) and hyperimmunoglobulins (from the plasma of donors with high Ak titres) are distinguished.
+According to their production, standard immunoglobulins (from a pool of different donors) and hyper immunoglobulins (from the plasma of donors with high Ak titers) are distinguished.
 Their average half-life period is 21 days.